mathjax/MathJax-test/web/docs/source/components.rst

     machine.

   - ``mathJaxPath``: the absolute uri to a ``MathJax/`` installation.
 This allows to test different versions of MathJax.
+When trying to debug javascript errors, you may want to point to the ``unpacked/`` version of MathJax, which may be less efficient but provide more accurate error messages.

   - ``mathJaxTestPath``: the absolute uri to a ``MathJax-test/testsuite/`` directory containing the test pages.